mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ### A Better Way to Intern

-This approach to intern has a performance flaw: we need an instance of a object to invoke intern, and thus we need to unmarshall objects *before* hitting the cache.
-We still pay allocations and unmarshalling cost only to discard object immediately.
+This approach to intern has a performance flaw: we need an instance of a object to invoke intern, and thus we need to unmarshal objects *before* hitting the cache.
+We still pay allocations and unmarshaling cost only to discard object immediately.
 And Java's `intern()` isn't better; it suffers from same issue.

-Better way to intern would be to hit the cache before unmarshalling, and to unarshal object only if it isn't present in cache.
-This way we can avoid allocation stalls, ignore GC cycles and save CPU cycles spent on unmarshalling objects.
+Better way to intern would be to hit the cache before unmarshaling, and to unmarshal object only if it isn't present in cache.
+This way we can avoid allocation stalls, ignore GC cycles and reuse CPU cycles spent on unmarshaling objects.

 What we want is to fetch an interned object based on its marshaled representation: